wwarthen/RomWBW/Source/Doc/UserGuide.md

 I have added this capability in the RomWBW BIOS of the operating system.

+In all cases, the file containing the commands to run at startup must be on the boot drive (A:).
+RomWBW automatically assigns A: to the disk slice you choose to boot.
+Adding a startup command file to the ROM Disk is not recommended because it would require customizing and building a new ROM.
+Use of bootable disk slices is preferred since the startup command files can be added/edited without any special system customization.

 Here is an overview for each operating system:

 - **CP/M 2.2** - Will run PROFILE.SUB as a SUBMIT file if it exists in
   A: at startup.
-Note that CP/M 2.2 itself does not have this ability -- I added it to the RomWBW CP/M 2.2 BIOS.
-So, it will not be documented in the normal CP/M 2.2 manual.
+Note that original CP/M 2.2 itself did not have this ability -- it was added to the RomWBW CP/M 2.2 BIOS.
+The use of SUBMIT files is documented in Section 1.6.7 SUBMIT Command of the CPM Manual included in the Doc/CPM folder of the RomWBW distribution.

 - **Z-System (ZSDOS 1.1)** - Will run run PROFILE.SUB as a SUBMIT file
   if it exists in A: at startup.
 Works exactly the same as CP/M 2.2.
-Not part of the operating system, but added by me, so it is not documented in the ZSDOS Manual.
+  The original Z-System ZSDOS 1.1 did not have this ability -- it was added to the RomWBW Z-System BIOS.
+The Z-System documentation does not cover the use of SUBMIT files -- please refer to the CP/M 2.2 documentation.

 - **NZCOM** - Will run the command STARTZCM at startup.
 This is normally an alias file.
 You use SALIAS to edit such files.
 Please see Section 3.1 Creating an Alias of the NZCOM Users Manual included in the Doc/CPM folder of the RomWBW distribution.
-Note that the NZCOM distribution inclues a PROFILE.SUB file.
+Note that the NZCOM distribution includes a PROFILE.SUB file.
 NZCOM itself is launched from ZSDOS.
 The included PROFILE.SUB accomplishes this.
 Do not modify this file unless you fully understand the NZCOM boot process.